thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-4/notes/section-4.md

+* It's best practice that every container should do one main thing
+  * So if you have a node application that needs a database, it's recommended that you dockerize the node app and dockerize the database separately

 * Container to website (or API) communication
   * Might want to send HTTPS requests from your container to the world wide web
   * Works by default